Searchbreed

 Dachshunds need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Small breed with major back issues. ~300-550 kcal/day.
-Weight management is critical for spinal health.
+Small breed with major back issues.
+Calorie needs vary with size, age, neuter status, and activity; weight management is critical for spinal health.
 Key nutrients to look for: glucosamine, dental formulas, joint support.
 Avoid: high-calorie fillers.

 Dachshunds are generally suitable for first-time owners with basic commitment.
 They're spunky, courageous, curious.
 Plan for consistent training from day one.